Braid Loops with infinite monodromy on the Legendrian contact DGA: Proof of Corollaries and Concluding Remarks

 \begin{itemize} \item[(i)] Apply a Reidemeister III move down to $a_{i-1},a_{i},a_{i+1}$ and then resolve according to $\pi=e$.
 Namely, first $a_{i-1}$, then $a_i$ and finally $a_{i+1}$. \item[(ii)] Directly resolve the three crossings $a_{i+1},a_{i},a_{i-1}$, using the transposition $\pi=(i,i+2)$.
 That is, we resolve $a_{i+1}$ first, then $a_i$ and lastly $a_{i-1}$. \end{itemize}

+These cobordisms are depicted in Figure \ref{fig:Prop71_2}.
 Both tangle cobordisms start at the tangle $a_{i+1},a_{i},a_{i-1}$ and end up in the trivial 3-stranded tangle.
 Since the crossings $a_{i-1}$ and $a_{i+1}$ are interchanged in a Reidemeister III move ($a_{i-1}$ before being geometrically the same as $a_{i+1}$), as are $a_{i+1},a_{i-1}$, the two tangle cobordisms are smoothly isotopic.
 Hence, concatenating with the graph of an isotopy given by a sequence of Reidemeister III moves, from $\La$ to itself, does not affect the smooth isotopy type of a Lagrangian filling $L$.

 The same occurs for conjugation of the given positive braid $\beta=(a_1,a_2,\ldots,a_{|\beta|-1},a_{|\beta|})$.
 Indeed, there are two smooth concordances starting with $(a_{|\beta|},a_1,a_2,\ldots,a_{|\beta|-1})$: